 A language may not have an exact match for a certain action or object that exists in another language.
 In American English, for instance, some homeowners have what they describe as a “guest room.”
 It is simply a space where their invited guests can sleep for the night.

 This concept is common in other languages as well, but often expressed quite differently.
 Greeks describe it with the single word “ksnona” while their Italian neighbors employ a three-word phrase “camera per gliospiti” instead.
+Think of this as a first step towards localization.

-Two-Word Verbs Sometimes a verb and a preposition will take on a separate, specific meaning when used together.
+Sometimes a verb and a preposition will take on a separate, specific meaning when used together.
 Two-word verbs are common in informal English.
 “Look up,” “close up,” “fill out,” “shut up,” “bring up,” “break down” and “break in” are everyday examples.
 In many cases, though, it is neither necessary nor appropriate to translate the preposition separately.

 Multiple Meanings In Translation